Deratiseur/Levelling/README.md

 Ce mod vous permet de changer la table d'xp des classes.
 Vous pouvez accorder la même table d'xp pour toutes les classes (au choix) ET/OU accorder la table d'xp que vous voulez à la classe que vous voulez.

 Ces table sont basées sur l'xp infini (le même que celui proposé par d'autres mods).
 Attention : si vous installez une option "Xp infini" d'un autre mod après Levelling Changer, vous ECRASEREZ et annulerez les modifications faites par Levelling Changer.

+Sur IWDEE vous DEVEZ installer "la même table pour tout le monde" pour que ça marche.
+Après la table générale vous pouvez bien sur installer des tables individuelles.

 ------------

 This mod lets you change the class xp table.
 You can grant the same xp table to all classes (your choice) AND/OR grant the xp table you want to the class you want.

 These tables are based on infinite xp (the same as that offered by other mods).
 Warning: if you install an “infinite xp” option from another mod after Levelling Changer, you will WRITE OUT and cancel the changes made by Levelling Changer.

+On IWDEE, you MUST set up “the same table for everyone” for it to work.
+After the general table, you can of course set up individual tables.